 NordVPN is the best option for breaking through most Middle Eastern countries’ blockades and remaining incognito.
 The provider delivers reliable protection for your Middle Eastern online activities thanks to its obfuscated servers and Double VPN features.

 NordVPN provides the fastest connection speeds of any provider I’ve ever tested.
 Depending on your usual connection speeds, NordVPN-provided connections can easily handle streaming, gaming, and any other online activity you might enjoy.

 NordVPN has over 5,400 servers stationed in nearly 60 countries.
 The provider’s servers do an above-average job of unblocking content, no matter who is doing the blocking.
 The provider’s owned-and-operated server network keeps outside contractors away from its customers’ personal data.

-In addition to bank-grade encryption, NordVPN provides kill switch protection, and DNS leak and IPv6 leak prevention.
+In addition to bank-grade encryption, NordVPN provides kill switch protection, and IP and DNS leak prevention.
 Plus, the provider’s obfuscated servers hide your VPN activities, and their Double VPN option encrypts your connection twice by routing it through two VPN servers.

 NordVPN app support consists of native apps for the Android, Android TV, iOS, macOS (natively supports M1-based Macs), Linux, Amazon Fire, and Windows platforms.
 Plus, Chrome and Firefox browser extensions are available.

 Up to 6 devices can connect at the same time using a single set of login credentials, and router support is available if you need more than that.

 24/7 live support chat, email support, a trouble ticket tracking system, and a searchable support library have your support needs covered around the clock.